 ABOUT CHICAGO DETOURS

 In business since 2010, Chicago Detours is a passionate team of educators, historians and storytellers.
 We applied a decade of experience as one of Chicago’s top-rated tour companies to become a virtual event company in 2020.
-We bring curious people to explore, learn and interact on live virtual events of Chicago history, architecture and culture.
+We bring curious people to explore, learn and interact about Chicago’s history, architecture and culture through custom tours, content production, and virtual events.